pushyamikeerthi/World-Development-Indicators/README.md

 More information about the WDI :
 The World Development Indicators (WDI) data file available for download is a zipped archive in Excel and CSV format.
 The CSV archive contains several meta-data files and the full data file, WDIData.csv.
 The Excel archive contains one file, WDIEXCEL.xlsx, with sheets corresponding to the same meta-data and data tables mentioned above.

-###corruption perception index (CPI)
+### corruption perception index (CPI):

-Contains data about the corruption perception index (CPI) for various countries from 2012-2020.
+Contains Index and rank about the corruption perception index (CPI) for various countries from 2012-2020.

 ### Analysis :
 Correlations between World Bank Indicators and Transparency International Corruption Perceptions Index score among various countries.